ovgutunc/ovgutunc/README.md

 - 💪 "There are risks and costs to action.
 But they are far less than the long-range risks of comfortable inaction."

 #### 🎯 Skills:

-**Statistical Methods:** Descriptive Statistics, Hypothesis Testing, A/B Testing, Regression, Correlation, ANOVA, Chi-Square Test <br>
+**Data Analytics:** Data Manipulation, Data Wrangling, Data Modelling(Star and Snowflake Schema), Data Transformation, Data Acquisition, Data Aggregation, Data Warehousing (Fact and Dimension Tables), Data Visualization<be>

-**Data Analytics:** Data Manipulation, Data Wrangling, Data Modelling(Star and Snowflake Schema), Data Transformation, Data Acquisition, Data Aggregation, Data Warehousing (Fact and Dimension Tables), Data Visualization<br>
+**Statistical Methods:** Descriptive Statistics, Hypothesis Testing, A/B Testing, Regression, Correlation, ANOVA, Chi-Square Test <be>

 #### ❤ Technologies I love: